 Family history of multiple endocrine neoplasia type 1.
-Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition that increases the risk of developing tumors in three different glands: pituitary, parathyroid, and pancreas.
-It is estimated that approximately 10% of gastrointestinal carcinoid tumors are associated with MEN1.
+Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition that increases the risk of developing tumors in the pituitary gland, parathyroid gland, and pancreas.
+It is estimated that approximately 10% of GI carcinoid tumors are associated with MEN1.

 Race and gender.
-Gastrointestinal carcinoid tumors are more common among black people than white people, and black men have a higher risk than black women.
+GI carcinoid tumors are more common among black people than white people, and black men have a higher risk than black women.
 Among white people, men and women have the same risk.
-Race and gender are not a significant risk factor in lung carcinoid tumors, but women tend to live longer after treatment.
+Race and gender are not a significant risk factor for lung carcinoid tumors, but women tend to live longer after treatment.

-Other stomach conditions.
+Other medical conditions.
 People with diseases that damage the stomach and reduce acid production have a greater risk of developing a stomach carcinoid tumor.
-In particular, people with pernicious anemia (a type of anemia in which a person has very large, malformed red blood cells) have a higher risk of a stomach carcinoid tumor.
+In particular, people with pernicious anemia, a type of anemia in which a person has very large, malformed red blood cells, have a higher risk of developing a stomach carcinoid tumor.